Conference Associates at GDC 2012

 What are you looking for in an applicant?

-We don't state specific criteria nor how we do volunteer selection.
+We don't state specific criteria nor how we do CA selection.
 In an Internet age, everyone would find out anything we share and tell us what we want to hear.
 Everything we do mention you will see on the application when you go to fill it out.

 Do you take groups?